Kyle-912/P2P-File-Share/README.md

 We initialize all these into class variables, then establish a handshake connection and log it.

 #### *run*
-In our run for the Client, similar to the Server, we are running an endless loop that receives a message and then paases the message synchrounously to the parent peerProcess object.
+In our run for the Client, similar to the Server, we are running an endless loop that receives a message and then passes the message synchronously to the parent peerProcess object.
 Then depending on what the return value is sends a message back to the server.

 #### *sendMessage*
 Takes in a byte array and writes to the object output stream.

 #### *receiveMessage*
-Is called from the run() and takes in a byte array message through the object input stream, which is then initiliazed as a Messge object from the byte array.
+Is called from the run() and takes in a byte array message through the object input stream, which is then initiliazed as a Message object from the byte array.

 #### *sendNotIntMessage*
 Sends a notInterested message to another Peer's Server.
 This is called from the PeerProcess class.

 ### Server.java
 #### *Server*
 In our Server constructor we pass in the port number, and the parent process as parameters and initialize them into class variables.
-This also acts as a listenr for when our handler is not accepting messages.
+This also acts as a listener for when our handler is not accepting messages.

 #### *run*